dtsvetkovuni/Simple-Stacker/README.md

     if you press the button in that time, and the delay ends it will then register and go on the next level.

 ## *Ongoing Bugs:*
-1. If you hold the middle button you can sometimes have it skip a level, although you will lose on the second level after that.
-2. Sometimes the LaFortuna won't register a fast click.
+*  Sometimes the LaFortuna won't register a fast click.
 (Try holding it for a bit after pressing, there is a 1250ms delay after each press so it will be safe to hold for a bit)